• Skip to main content

 Getting enough Vitamin K2 is absolutely essential to vibrant health.
 Surprisingly, the vast majority of people are seriously deficient.

-Even those eating a completely whole food, organic diet, fail miserably in getting enough in either of the two major forms: MK-7 and MK-4.
+Even those eating a completely whole food, organic diet, usually fall short when it comes to getting enough of either of the two major forms: MK-7 and MK-4.

 Traditional Societies instinctively put great importance on foods high in Vitamin K2.